-The City of Kentwood is updating its long-range vision for growth, land use, development and open space conservation, known as the Master Plan, and is seeking public input on proposed changes through “Plan Kentwood,” a community engagement series.
+The City of Kentwood is updating its long-range vision for growth, land use, development and open space conservation, known as the Master Plan.
+This past summer/fall, the City sought public input on proposed changes through “Plan Kentwood,” a community engagement series.

 The Master Plan is an official public document adopted by the Kentwood Planning and City Commissions.
 The forward-looking development plan considers residents’ and property owners’ long-range goals and desires, as well as local, regional and market trends.